cegrif01/geocoding/Blog.md

 }
 ```

 Each one of these value objects will validate the input before setting.
 We will add validation later.
-Value objects and entities should always be in a valid state.
-When we need functionality that modifies one of these value objects, then we can create a method that returns a new underlying datastructure.
+Validating value objects and entities are critical to make sure they are always in a valid state.
+When we need functionality that modifies one of these value objects, then we can create a method that returns a new underlying datastructure to maintain immutability.

 For example if we want to update the city, we can put this method in the Address class.

 ```